 Stuart’s restricted international focus from 2017 onwards enabled him to appear in 18 County Championship matches for Notts over the next three seasons, while also playing in 11 Royal London One-Day Cup matches during 2017 – including the Final at Lord’s, when the Outlaws beat Surrey by four wickets.

 In February 2020 Stuart extended his association with Nottinghamshire for another two years, making 2021 his fourteenth season with his home county.
 “Every time I step out at Trent Bridge, it feels just as special as the first time I walked onto the turf at three or four years old,” he said.
 “I love Nottingham being my home, I love playing for the Club, and I certainly can’t envisage myself playing for any other county.”

-At 11.47 on Tuesday 28 July 2020, Stuart got one to jag back, keep low and trap Kraigg Brathwaite LBW and thus join the very select band of bowlers to take 500 Test Wickets!
+At 11.47 on Tuesday 28 July 2020 at Old Trafford, Stuart got one to jag back, keep low and trap Kraigg Brathwaite LBW and thus join the very select band of bowlers to take 500 Test Wickets!

 Only three fast bowlers in the history of the game have taken more - Broad's long-term England partner James Anderson, Aussie legend Glenn McGrath and the West Indies hero Courtney Walsh - and he will have time to surpass even their records if he stays fit and in form.

 Just to add another statistical gloss to the achievement - Brathwaite was also the 500th Test victim of James Anderson, a most improbable record.